 The beginnings of the Institute of Buddhist Studies can be found in the early history of the Buddhist Churches of America (BCA) which is affiliated with the Honpa-Hongwanji branch of Jodo-Shinshu Buddhism, a Japanese Pure Land School.
-In 1930, under Bishop Kenju Masuyama, the initial training program and a resident center for English-speaking ministers were established in Kyoto, Japan.
+In 1930, under Bishop Kenju Masuyama, the initial training program and a resident center for Englishspeaking ministers were established in Kyoto, Japan.
 An educational program of lectures and correspondence courses began in the mid-1930s and operated out of BCA headquarters in San Francisco.
 As the need for English-speaking ministers increased after World War II, Bishop Enryo Shigefuji established a monthly study class at the home of Mrs. Shinobu Matsuura in 1948.
 The program was open to any person interested in Buddhism; however, its main purpose was to prepare ministerial aspirants for the rigors of study in Japan.

-In 1949, the program was moved to the Berkeley Buddhist Temple at 2121 Channing Way, where it became known as the Buddhist Study Center.
-It was placed under the guidance of Reverend Kanmo Imamura, then resident minister.
+In 1949, the program was moved to the Berkeley Buddhist Temple at 2121 Channing Way, where it became known as the Buddhist Study Center (BSC).
+The expansion of the program iknto the Buddhist Study Center was part of the fiftieth anniversary of the BCA.
+The BSC was placed under the guidance of Reverend Kanmo Imamura, then resident minister of the Berkeley Buddhist Temple.
 In 1958, the Buddhist Churches of America resolved to establish a ministerial training center in the United States where all instruction would be conducted in English (until then all ministerial candidates were trained in Japan).
 Reverend Imamura was appointed to establish such a program at the Buddhist Study Center.
 Reverend Masami Fujitani took over the directorship soon afterward and developed the educational program (1958-1963); Reverend Imamura then returned to serve a second term (1963-1967).